 We’ll walk you through the best cleaning methods so that you can take care of your beautiful flooring.
 Maintain that marvelous feeling that you’re in the mountains.

 What Is Travertine?

 Other natural stones like marble and granite go through a process called metamorphosis.
 Hence why these are also known as metamorphic rocks.
-This means the stone undergoes pressure and heat, thus becoming either shiny like marble or sparkling like granite.
+This means the stone undergoes pressure and heat, becoming either shiny like marble or sparkling like granite.

 Travertine, on the other hand, is entirely natural.
 Its key characteristic is the tiny pores caused by carbon dioxide bubbles present in the material as it sets.
-These pores, however, are also what makes the floor type sensitive to specific cleaning methods (1).
+These pores, however, are also what make the floor type sensitive to specific cleaning methods (1).

 Because travertine has been used for centuries, you can find it in some of the most iconic architectural buildings.
 The Colosseum in Rome, Italy, and La Basilique du Sacre-Coeur in Paris, France, are only some of the amazing creations of travertine.

 Travertine is sold in tile form for easy installation.
-It’s available in multiple earthy colors such as beige, rust, tans and browns.
+It’s available in multiple earthy colors such as beige, rust, tans, and browns.
 Although travertine is a hard stone, it’s not the right choice for every room of the house.